Digital Evidence Collection in Cyber Security – All You Need to Know

 Importance of Evidence Gained During the Investigation

 First Rule: If the evidence is not related to the case, then it is not relevant evidence.
-It must be appropriate to the investigation for the admissibility of court.
+It must be appropriate to the investigation for the admissibility of the court.

 There are many types of evidence that are not admissible to court, but they are valuable for the investigation to reach a conclusion.
 Some artifacts are even not admissible in their own way, but they may be admissible in conjunction with other evidence.